That’s It, I’m Never Wearing Jeans Again! (Who’s With Me?)

 But what if I’m a denim brand trying to sell you a new pair of jeans?
 Sheffman says I need to do two things: "Show me that you are participating in some sort of effort to be sustainable" and "go a little simpler and relax your styling a little bit."
 Using softer denim is key.

 This makes sense.
-My favorite pair of jeans is a pair of light-washed button-fly 501s.
+My favourite pair of jeans is a pair of light-wash button-fly 501s.
 I bought them 12 years ago; two years ago I wore them for my Refinery29 headshots.
-When they were brand new they had two small not-so-authentic rips in the legs, but now they’re almost more hole than fabric.
+When they were brand-new they had two small not-so-authentic rips in the legs, but now they’re almost more hole than fabric.
 The material at the thighs is worn paper-thin and the seams are speckled with teeny holes.
 In other words, they are sensational.
 But I recently began to limit the number of times I wore them to work, thinking they may have crossed the line from casual-cool to ready-for-the-trash.
 But I always felt like me when I did wear them.
 I was dressing for myself — my own style and my own comfort.
-Maybe I’ll put them into my wardrobe rotation this fall.
+Maybe I’ll put them into my wardrobe rotation this autumn.
 If there’s one principle of dressing in 2020, it’s feeling at home in your clothes.

 Advertisement